 I will continue to visit Nepal in the years to come and I will stay loyal to My Everest Trip as they are always loyal to me.

 Manaslu What A Nice Trek !!!

-For me trekking is not just taking a hike, I want challenging terrain, altitude and strenuous walks.
-So when this trek was presented to me by the manager of My Everest Trip there was no doubt in my mind, I needed to do this.
+For me trekking is not just taking a hike, I want challenging terrain, altitude, and strenuous walks.
+So when this trek was presented to me by the manager of My Everest Trip there was no doubt in my mind, that I needed to do this.

-I was accompanied by a very experienced and strong guide, who also turned out to be a very nice guy and after a few days we were good friends.
-Him sharing stories about Nepal, me sharing stories from other parts of the world I visited.
+I was accompanied by a very experienced and strong guide, who also turned out to be a very nice guy and after a few days, we were good friends.
+He shared stories about Nepal, I shared stories from other parts of the world I visited.

-This will not be my last visit to Nepal, and I will go with My Everest Trip again
+This will not be my last visit to Nepal, and I will go on My Everest Trip again.

 I challenged my Buddies

 I challenged my two buddies to do this trek with me.
 We are so competitive and always come up with something we must do.